 No cooking necessary, you just melt the peanut butter in the microwave and then freeze the final result.
 Don’t forget to take off the cupcake liners before you share them with your flock.
 Read about it here.

 4) Herbal Oatmeal

-Amy Fewell of the Fewell Homestead explains how oatmeal should not be fed to chickens on a regular basis because it can cause diarrhea.
-However, she loves the idea of using it as a treat with adaptagenic herbs.
+Amy Fewell of the Fewell Homestead explains how oatmeal should not be fed to the flock on a regular basis because it can cause diarrhea.
+However, she loves the idea of using it as a snack with adaptagenic herbs.

 5) Poultry Protein Platter

-Suet Cakes.
-Suet cakes are a great boredom buster for chickens.
-Bored chickens may peck at each other or otherwise behavior badly, so give them this fun treat to help.
+Suet cakes are a great boredom buster for the flock.
+Bored chickens may peck at each other or otherwise behave badly, so give them this fun snack to help.
 Bonus, it contains healthy fats like coconut oil to give them a calorie boost in winter.